OVERVIEW

 SOURCES

-Listed below are examples of some of foods with good copper content.
-However, different authorities vary greatly in their reported values.
-There is concern that modern agricultural practices is causing a general decline in the nutritional content of the food supply).
+Below are some foods with good copper content Go to [WebMD][WebMD].
+However, different authorities vary significantly in their reported values.
+There is concern that modern agricultural practices are causing a general decline in the nutritional content of the food supply).

-• Organ meats (e.g. 4 ounces of beef liver has 16mg of copper; Chicken liver has 0.6mg).
+• Organ meats: 4 ounces of beef liver has 16mg of copper; Chicken liver has 0.6mg.

-• Mushrooms (e.g. 1 cup cooked shiitake, portobello or button mushrooms have about 1.2mg of copper).
+• Mushrooms: 1 cup of cooked shiitake, portobello, or button mushrooms have about 1.2mg of copper.

-• Potatoes (e.g. a medium-sized baked potato contains 0.6mg of copper).
+• Potatoes: a medium-sized baked potato contains 0.6mg of copper.

-• Molasses, black strap 2 T has 0.6mg of copper.
+• Blackstrap molasses: 2 T has 0.6mg of copper.

 REFERENCES